yazansrayyes/Tair-Keyboard/README.md

 # Tair Keyboard

-The Tair keyboard is a split 72-key keyboard with 6x6 column staggered keys (with 3 thumb keys).
+The Tair keyboard is a split 72-key fully wireless keyboard with 6x6 column staggered keys (with 3 thumb keys) based on an Nordic nRF52840 microcontroller (nice!nano v2).

+It uses ZMK Firmware (based on Zephyr RTOS) for functionality.

+# Flashing Firmware
+The nice!nano
+After building the project, the microcontroller can be flashed by simply